P4V77/LoRaGro/Docs/architecture.md

 # LoRaGro Firmware Architecture

 **Version:** 0.1 (Early Development)
 **Last Updated:** December 2025
 **Status:** 🔨 Phase 1 – Foundation & Prototyping

 ---

 ## Overview

 This document describes the firmware and system architecture of the **LoRaGro** platform.
-LoRaGro is an open-source, modular LoRa-based agricultural IoT system designed for long-term, low-power monitoring of crops, soil, and microclimate conditions.
+LoRaGro is an open‑source, modular LoRa‑based agricultural IoT system designed for long‑term, low‑power monitoring of crops, soil, and microclimate conditions.

-**Target audience:**
+**Target audience**

-- Contributors and firmware developers
+* Contributors and firmware developers
-- Hardware designers planning sensor integrations
+* Hardware designers planning sensor integrations
-- Anyone wanting to understand how LoRaGro works internally
+* Anyone wanting to understand how LoRaGro works internally

-LoRaGro follows a **firmware-first, configuration-driven architecture** built on Zephyr RTOS.
+LoRaGro follows a **firmware‑first, hardware‑driven architecture** built on Zephyr RTOS.
-All sensing deployments (field, orchard, vineyard, greenhouse, coastal) are implemented as **configuration profiles of a single sensing node**, not separate node types.
+All sensing deployments—field, orchard, vineyard, greenhouse, and coastal—use the **same FiNo firmware**.
+Node behavior is not selected by predefined roles or explicit profiles, but **emerges from the set of sensors detected at startup**.

 ---